rust-lang/rust/src/doc/rustc-dev-guide/src/mir-regionck.md

         <:
     fn(&'!1 u32, &'!2 u32)

-then we instantiate the variable on the left-hand side with an existential in universe U2, yielding:
+then we instantiate the variable on the left-hand side with an existential in universe U2, yielding the following (`?n` is a notation for an existential variable):

     fn(&'?3 u32, &'?3 u32)
         <: